shsack/ising_neural_net/README.md

 ### Training and testing the Neural Network

-To train and test the neural network you need to run
+To train and test the neural network you need to run:

 ```
 python3 neural_net_ising.py